What Is a Silent Divorce?

 Your Children Would Benefit from Clarity

 As children mature, they often perceive more than parents realize.
 Adolescents and teenagers may recognize the silent divorce for what it is and feel burdened by the pretense.
-They may struggle with their own relationship formation, having never witnessed healthy partnership between their parents.
 In some cases, an honest divorce followed by healthy co-parenting serves children better than years of pretending.
+Learn more about divorce with children and how Texas courts approach custody decisions.

 Frequently Asked Questions About Silent Divorce